Steak with Aminos-Lime Butter

 - If making steak on stovetop / oven: Heat grill pan or skillet over medium-high heat.
 Brush with cooking oil.
 Place steak onto hot pan.
 Sear steak for ~4 minutes on each side.
 Lower heat to medium, cover with foil, and cook for another 2 to 3 minutes for medium-rare; another 4 to 7 minutes for medium; 8 to 10 minutes for well-done.

 - While steak cooks, heat a skillet or saute pan over medium-high heat.
 Add cooking oil and then chopped bok choy to the pan.
-Saute for ~3 minutes and then add sliced garlic.
-Saute for another 3 to 5 minutes, until bok choy is tender but still crunchy.
-Finish with the second portion of aminos.
-Season with some salt, pepper and lime juice if desired.
+Saute for ~3 minutes and then add sliced garlic and cauliflower.
+Saute veggies until they’re tender but still crispy, another 3 to 5 minutes.
+Finish with aminos.
+Season with salt and pepper and some lime juice if desired.

 - After steak is done, rest for ~5 minutes, keeping covered with foil, before slicing against the grain.
-Enjoy steak and bok choy over cauliflower rice, spreading aminos-lime butter over steak.
+Enjoy steak and bok choy and cauliflower, spreading aminos-lime butter over steak and veggies.
+Add more lime juice to veggies as needed.